Lancelot, the Knight of the Cart: Plot

+Lancelot, the Knight of the Cart (Chrétien de Troyes)

 The book begins with Guinevere being abducted by Meleagant, who has tricked Arthur into allowing him to do so.
-After Gawain protests Arthur’s decision to let them go, Arthur allows Gawain to pursue them.
+After Gawain protests Arthur's decision to let them go, Arthur allows Gawain to pursue them.
 While Gawain is searching for the pair, he runs into the (then unnamed) Lancelot who, after riding his horse to death, convinces Gawain to lend him a horse in pursuit of the queen.
 Lancelot then speeds after Guinevere.
 When Gawain catches up to him, Lancelot has worn out his new horse to death just as he did his previous one.
 Lancelot encounters a cart-driving dwarf, who says he will tell Lancelot where Guinevere and her captor went if Lancelot agrees to ride in his cart.
 Lancelot boards the cart reluctantly as this is a dishonorable form of transport for a knight.
 Gawain, unwilling to demean himself in this manner, chooses to follow on horseback.

 Along this journey they encounter many obstacles.
-Lancelot is regularly derided by locals along his journey for having reduced himself to such a lowly stature by riding in the aforementioned cart.
+Lancelot is derided by locals along his journey for having reduced himself to such a lowly stature by riding in the cart.
 His first trial comes when a maiden offers a bed for the knights, but refuses to let Lancelot lie on it.
-It is then revealed to be a trap to kill the knights, but it does not faze Lancelot, as after escaping the trap, he returns to sleep in the very bed in which the trap was set.
+It is then revealed to be a trap to kill the knights.
+It does not alarm Lancelot, however, because after escaping the trap, he returns to sleep in the very bed in which the trap was set.